performingdigital/craft-object-storage/README.md

-fortrabbit Object Storage Volume for Craft CMS
+S3 compatible Object Storage Volume for Craft CMS
 ==============================================

-This plugin provides an [Object Storage](https://help.fortrabbit.com/object-storage) integration for [Craft CMS](https://craftcms.com/).
+This is a fork from [https://github.com/fortrabbit/craft-object-storage](https://github.com/fortrabbit/craft-object-storage).
+I had to make some changes to update dependencies and to work with other S3 service.

 ## Requirements

-The 3.0 branch of this plugin requires Craft CMS 4.0 and PHP 8.0 or later.
+This plugin requires Craft CMS 4.0 and PHP 8.0 or later.

 ## Installation